Boiler Buying Guide

 While condensing boilers are often 10% more efficient than non-condensing models, they are better suited for some applications than others.

-Condensing boilers will work with high-temperature systems and still be more efficient than conventional boilers in such applications, but some of their benefits will be lost.
+Condensing boilers are still efficient with these high-temperature systems but lose some benefits compared to conventional boilers in those situations.
 Newer system types, such as radiant floor or panel radiator heating systems, are better suited for use with condensing boilers.
-These systems, especially radiant floor, use lower temperature water, which maximizes the efficiency of condensing boilers.
+These systems, especially radiant floor, use lower-temperature water, which maximizes the efficiency of condensing boilers.

-Non-condensing boilers can be used for these types of systems, but will often require a mixing device to temper water to the appropriate temperatures.
-Condensing boilers are a more efficient option than non-condensing models, regardless of the application in which the boiler is being used, but their benefits are maximized when they are used in a system that was designed to operate with lower water temperatures.
+Overall, condensing boilers are a more efficient option than non-condensing models, regardless of the application in which the boiler is being used, but their benefits are maximized when they are used in a system that was designed to operate with lower water temperatures.
+Learn more about condensing boilers.

 Modulating & Staging